-Feeding your monkey brain also means that you’ll be allowed to make food choices that aren’t healthy.
-As you retrain your palate and become satisfied with less of the unhealthy foods, they’ll start to feature less and less over time.
+Feeding your monkey brain also means that you’ll be allowed to make food choices that aren’t normally deemed as "healthy".
+You'll find that as you retrain your palate and become satisfied with less of the unhealthy foods, your monkey brain will demand them less and less over time.

 Fitness starts in the kitchen, not at the gym

 When I say "real food", I'm talking about food that's rich in nutrients and bursting with flavour - simply because you're eating it in season and it's lived closer to where you live.
 It hasn't been gassed, whizzed, or stored, or travelled around the planet to be washed and packaged before it finally arrives on your plate, exhausted from any potential nutrient value it had in the first place.
 These are the real superfoods - not the ones that are being cleverly marketed and shipped in from abroad.